memmerto/euchre_sim/README.md

 TODOs
 -----

+- Each player's hand should be kept track of by the Game client for security reasons, and every card coming from a player's hand should be validated.
-This should seriously have some test coverage.
+- This should seriously have some test coverage.